 What happens at RCIA?

-The RCIA process, coordinated by a team of parishioners, involves participants in weekly sessions held on Sunday afternoons.
+The RCIA process, coordinated by a team of parishioners, involves participants in weekly sessions.
 The format includes praying, reading from texts and listening to presentations, the questioning and sharing of information – especially material from the Bible and from Catholic tradition and teaching.
 There are various experiences in class and in church, at Mass.

 What if I’m not sure I want to become Catholic?

 For any decision in life, it’s best to be informed about the choices available.
 What better way than to be part of a group discussing aspects of Catholicism?
 There is never any pressure to join the Catholic Church at RCIA.

 Do I need to come to every meeting?

 It is important for participants to attend regularly.
 Obviously, there will be times when people must miss a meeting due to illness, travel, business, or other emergencies.
 But it is important to remember that this is a commitment.
 When participants must be absent, they should let the director know.